Home Alone – soundtrack review

 We all know the movie Home Alone.
 Whether it evokes feelings of nostalgia and love or pure dread at the thought of sitting through that bloody film for the hundredth time – we all know it.
 And by the way, I only have feelings of nostalgia and love and perhaps even borderline obsession.

 But whilst we enjoy discussing the traps, the tarantula and Macaulay Culkin’s heroin addiction, hardly anyone ever mentions the soundtrack – which is actually really good.

 The only song not featured sadly, is Brenda Lee’s Rockin’ Around the Christmas Tree (the puppet party).
-I guess it cost too much but three out of four isn’t bad (the other song included is Have Yourself a Merry Little Christmas).
+I guess it cost too much but three out of four isn’t bad – the other song included is Have Yourself a Merry Little Christmas.
+Of course!